Muladhara: Comparisons with other systems

-When compared to the other important Tantric system of Vajrayana in Tibet the Muladhara chakra finds no parallel in the same place, unlike the other six chakras.
+When compared to the other important Tantric system of Vajrayana in Tibet the Mūlādhāra chakra finds no parallel in the same place, unlike the other six chakras.
 Instead, the Tibetan system positions two chakras on the sexual organ: the jewel wheel in the middle, near the tip, and the tip of the sexual organ itself.
 These chakras are extremely important for the generation of great bliss, and play an important role in the highest tantric sexual practices.
 A unique feature, the red drop, called the red bodhicitta, is not located here, but instead at the navel wheel.

 In the Sufi system of Lataif there are two "lower" Lataif.
 One is the nafs, which is just below the navel.
 The nafs incorporates all the elements of a person's "lower self".
 The other similar lataif is called the qalab, or mould, which appears in seven lataif systems and corresponds to the physical body, but this is sometimes located at the top of the head.
 Qalab is usually further divided into the four elements.

 In the Kabbalah the lowest Sephiroth is known as Malkuth, and performs the same transcendental role as the basis of physical nature.
 It is associated with the sexual organ, in close contact with Yesod.

 In astrology Mars is often correlated as being son of Earth, and having to do with the earthly nature of the Muladhara, and it is often referred to as being the ruling planet of the Muladhara by many modern astrologers.

 In Earth-based spiritualities the Eight Directions are often used to represent the Wheel of the Year.
 The Eight Directions represent the four seasons (North – Winter, South – Summer, East – Spring, and West – Autumn) and the Winter and Summer Solstices, as well as the Spring and Fall Equinoxes.
 The midpoints between those four times of year are the four lesser directions.
 This Eight Direction model maps perfectly onto the eight arrows of the root chakra.
 The four petals of the chakra also map onto the four elements of Earth (North), Air (East), Fire (South) and Water (West).
 This chakra, being so closely related to the element of Earth, also reflects the earth elements.